 You might need fewer reasons to choose them or not then.

-I hope you are more informed about how to choose the best forex broker now.
+You should be more informed about how to choose the best forex broker now.
 Even though there is a lot to consider.